iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints all possible different combinations of two digits.
     * Expected Results : You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).

-> 💡*Fun Fact : Quote by Charles Kettering: “Inventing is a combination of brains and materials.
+> 💬 *Quote : Quote by Charles Kettering: “Inventing is a combination of brains and materials.
 The more brains you use, the less material you need.”*

 <br>